 Professional soldiers prefer to fight competent and courageous enemies; they hold lesser adversaries in contempt.
 Paradoxically, their enemies are to be despised and destroyed with professional efficiency as long as they resist, but receive honorable treatment once they surrender—even if they may be abused to death later on by sociopaths hand-picked for that task.
 When unarmed civilians are tortured, robbed and killed as they must be in war, (and don’t let anyone tell you otherwise), this must happen with ceremonious reluctance on the part of professional warriors.

 With the exception of psychopathic warriors who get away with the opposite: they shun powerful enemies and torture the helpless.

 Racist warriors turn their enemies into sub-humans.
 There is no room for mercy, human decency or redeeming values in their attitude—which adds a mechanical drudgery to war’s other insults.
-The enemies of the religious or ideological crusader are not only subhuman but Incarnations of Evil.
-They are in unacceptable revolt against God, the Leader or some other lofty principle.
+The enemies of the religious or ideological crusader are not only subhuman but Incarnations of Evil, in unacceptable revolt against God, the Leader or some other lofty principle.
 Killing them is not only a crusader’s duty, it is his divine calling.
 Expect even less compassion from such mass murderers.

 May Learner never be so debased!
 You lethal cowards advocating mass murder will have no excuse this time around.
-All that would categorically forbidden, for whatever reason.
+All that would categorically forbidden, for whatever the reason.